blindfuchskatz/bank_account_monitor/README.md

 There is also the possibility to present a savings calculation of the passed account statement files.
 The savings are calculated by simply subtract the debits from the incomings.
 The distribution of savings and debits are displayed as a pie chart.
-In case of a losing situation, the distribution of losings and the debits are displayed as pi chart.
+In case of a losing situation, the distribution of losings and the debits are displayed as a pie chart.
-The corresponding option is called savings presenter in the further course of the document
+The corresponding option is called savings presenter in the further course of the document.

-It is also possible to ignore specific categories by the savings calculation.
-This is useful when you have for instance a fund savings plan where this kinds of debits should be ignored, because in that case those debits are only a balancing of your finances.
+It is also possible to ignore certain categories when calculating savings.
+This is useful if, for example, you have a fund savings plan where such debits should be ignored, as in this case it is just a reallocation of your finances.

 #### Creating a configuration file